wp-plugins/job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

-= 0.6-beta6 =
-* CHANGED: Added [job_icon] to all the default templates
-* FIXED: Bug when uploading a new Icon
-* FIXED: Removed use of mime_content_type
-* FIXED: Widgets not filtering out future jobs
-* FIXED: New jobs could be marked as future under some circumstances

-= 0.6-beta5 =
-* FIXED: PHP Error on fresh install
-* FIXED: PHP Error with listing jobs
-* FIXED: WP to Twitter plugin tweeting about new applications

-= 0.6-beta4 =
-* FIXED: File uploads not being deleted when applications are deleted
-* FIXED: Per-job email address not being used
-* FIXED: Future jobs displaying when they shouldn't be

-= 0.6-beta3 =
-* FIXED: PHP Warning causing plugin activation failure

-= 0.6-beta2 =
-**UPGRADE NOTICE** If you're upgrading from 0.6-beta1, please refresh your test/dev database from your production system before performing the upgrade.
-There was a bug in the 0.6-beta1 upgrade function that caused some junk data to be created.

-* ADDED: Instructions for editing templates
-* CHANGED: Upgraded French Translation to 0.6-beta1, provided by [Fabrice Fotso](http://www.procure-smart.com/)
-* CHANGED: Stopped using mime_content_type, because it only works on some systems
-* FIXED: Upgrade function not moving uploaded files correctly
-* FIXED: Uninstall not deleting uploads and icons
-* FIXED: CSS being incorrectly applied to Jobs List tables
-* FIXED: Job Information field not being formatted properly
-* FIXED: Minor bug in default template
-* FIXED: New applications and emails not displaying in admin lists

 = 0.6 =
 * ADDED: 'Related Categories' section to job list displays